thorimur/KaTeX/docs/font.md

 1. At the top of the [fonts.less](https://github.com/KaTeX/KaTeX/blob/main/src/fonts.less) file, set `@font-folder` to the location of your fonts.
 You can use relative or absolute paths, so setting it to `"/fonts"` would cause it to search for the fonts in a root `fonts` folder, while `"../fonts"` would search in a `fonts` directory one level above the `katex.min.css` file.
 2. Rebuild KaTeX by running `yarn build` from the top-level directory.
 3. Use the newly generated `dist/katex.min.css` file, and place the fonts where you indicated.

+### Bundling

+Alternatively, fonts can be inlined directly into the CSS files by setting the environment variable `BUNDLE_FONTS=true` before running `yarn build`.
+This increases the size of the CSS file and may slow down page loading, but may be necessary in certain contexts; providing paths to font files is preferred if possible.